cryologger/rest-api/README.md

 # Cryologger REST API Documentation

 ## Introduction
-The Cryologger API can be accessed from https://api.cryologger.org/
+The Cryologger REST API is a new way to access data collected from deployed Cryologger instruments.
+Data are easily accessed in a standard JSON format.

 ## API Query Format

 ### Parameters

-**Table 1.**  List of API query parameters.
+**Table 1.**  List of available API query parameters and associated properties.
 | Parameter | Description                        | Required | Default |
 |-----------|----------------------------------- |----------|---------|
 | uid       | Unique instrument identifier       | Yes      |         |